emacsmirror/catmacs/README.md

 Emacs and be able to tune around the band at the same time, with just a few keystrokes.
 TX and data modes may come later...

+See also a write-up on [my blog](https://singletonresearch.com/2017/08/07/yaesu-ft-991a-cat-control-using-emacs-lisp/) along with a few screenshots of **catmacs** in action.

 73's de vk3fcs/km5ws